 Gold Sail Capital ("Gold Sail") was established out of its founders' passion for portfolio management and for viewing investments from a more encompassing perspective than what is commonly accepted.
 The founders realized that by leveraging each other's experience and areas of expertise, they could create an opportunity that would allow them to follow this passion in a diversified manner and create something truly astonishing from the ground up.
-This is why a few visionary Purdue University students - Paul Griggs, Matt Garofalo, and Stephen Toyra - founded Gold Sail out of a dorm room on the night of November 17, 2015.
+This is why two visionary Purdue University students, Paul Griggs and Matt Garofalo, founded Gold Sail out of a dorm room on the night of November 17, 2015.

 In March of 2014, Paul Griggs, a sophomore studying economics and finance at Purdue University's Krannert School of Management was fed-up with the typical confines of the classroom scene and decided to take the plunge into the real world of portfolio management.
 His main ambition at the time was to create a student-run, private investment fund similar to those established at Wharton and Harvard, where he and a team of similarly driven individuals could manage their own portfolio.

 Through a mutual friend, Griggs contacted Matt Garofalo, another sophomore at Krannert studying finance who was equally fed-up with the classroom scene, and pitched him the concept on the evening of March 13 at a Starbucks in the Purdue Memorial Union.
 From there, the two began to meet regularly on Friday evenings in the Union to draft the fund's operating agreements and operating procedures.
 By early May of that same semester, the two had completed the fund's legal documents and started to recruit potential partners over the summer and into the fall semester.